anam04/Marketing_Data_Analysis/README.md

 *requirements.txt → Python dependencies

 **ACKNOWLEDGEMENT**
-Project completed as part of the Ariificial Intelligence in Data Analytics(AIDA) course under the guidance of Professor [LinkedIn Profile](https://www.linkedin.com/in/tushar-jaruhar-9362959/)
+Project completed as part of the Ariificial Intelligence in Data Analytics(AIDA) course under the guidance of Professor [Tushar Jaruhar](https://www.linkedin.com/in/tushar-jaruhar-9362959/)